 If you’re looking for something a little more kid-friendly, this tour reveals all the unsightly secrets of Bordentown.
 As guides lead you down unexplored paths under the light of the moon, you’ll hear spine-chilling stories about ghost encounters.
 No worries about hidden creatures or gore here—the spookiest part is knowing you’re standing right where a paranormal meeting once occurred.

 Bloodshed Farms Drive-Thru

 You don’t get out of the car for this scary scene, but that doesn’t mean it’s not terrifying.
-As you drive by, you’ll see horrific displays, special effects, and characters from your window.
-For a horrifying experience, upgrade to the “Blood Bath”—it drenches your car in blood, goo, and other scary objects and lets the actors get up close with you if you dare.
+As you drive by, you’ll see horrific displays, special effects, and creepy characters from your window.
+For an even more horrifying experience, upgrade to the “Psycho Pass”—it drenches your car in blood, goo, and other scary objects and lets the actors get up close with you if you dare.

 13th Hour Haunted House

 The mention of the 13th hour refers to the supernatural, and your experience at this haunted house is sure to send chills down your spine.
-This haunted house in NJ includes The House of Nightmares, The Attic, and The Darkside of the Hayden House, where you navigate the place in darkness, surrounded by live actors and animatronics.
+Weave your way through three haunted houses—The House of Nightmares, The Attic, and The Darkside, which you navigate through in darkness, surrounded by live actors and animatronics.
 And our favorite?
 Haunted Hatchets where you can go hatchet-throwing with a haunted twist.
-On November 1st, the attraction issues a unique challenge, for only the bravest of them all: Try to make it through the first two haunted houses with nothing but a candle to light your way.
+On October 31, the attraction issues a unique challenge, for only the bravest of them all: Try to make it through the first two haunted houses with nothing but a candle to light your way.